JasonWisniewski/coding-quiz/README.md

 # coding-quiz
 ## Description
 This project purpose isto make a coding quiz that functions when the start button is clicked.
 This starts a timer, if the player gets the wrong answer time will be deducted fromt the timer.
 If the user gets the correct answer points will be added to the users score.
-This project taught me about click events, DOM minipulation, and storing data in local storage within JavaScript.
+This project taught me about click events, DOM minipulation, and storing data in local storage with JavaScript.

 ## Installation
 to install the application clone the code in the repository.
 The application is also live at